 How much traffic will be generated during construction and operation?
 How will traffic impacts be mitigated?

-We'll conduct traffic impact analyses to identify safety or capacity issues and roadway improvement needs for construction and ongoing operation of the filtration facility.
+We'll completed a Traffic Impact Analysis traffic impact analyses to identify safety or capacity issues and roadway improvement needs for construction and ongoing operation of the filtration facility.
 We don't expect ongoing operation to have appreciable traffic impacts.
 For construction, early estimates from the project pre-planning efforts suggested 116,000 total truck trips over the span of four to five years.
-As design progresses, we'll review and refine these estimates and look at sequencing construction activities to help reduce disruption to local roads.
+As preparation for construction continues, we're continuing to coordinate planned sequencing of construction activities to help reduce disruption to local roads.

 We'll develop construction traffic control plans that focus on traffic safety and minimizing disruption for the local community.
 We'll also identify and implement appropriate traffic control measures prior to construction.
 Typical traffic control measures include identifying flagging needs, detour routes, haul routes, and provision for local and emergency access.